Learn the most used Korean words in K-pop songs

 Words of apology

-With sorrow often also comes self-pity and the realization that you were wrong, and so if you have ever listened to K-pop songs, you will surely have heard the expression 미안해, mianhae, meaning “sorry” and 잘못했어, jalmothaesseo, meaning “I was wrong.”
+With sorrow often also comes self-pity and the realization that you were wrong, and so you will surely have heard these words in K-pop songs: 미안해, mianhae, meaning “sorry” and 잘못했어, jalmothaesseo, meaning “I was wrong.”
 You may also have happened to hear the word 바보, papo/babo , which means “stupid.”
 After that, we often ask ourselves “what to do” to resolve the situation or at least get through this painful phase – and that’s when you can hear the expression 어떡해, eotteokhae.

 Body Parts